PrithivirajDamodaran/Alt-ZSC/README.md

 ### what?
 * Intentionally super simple yet useful.
 * Instead of reframing NLI/XNLI, Alt-ZSC reframes the text backbone of CLIP models to do ZSC.
-Perks are can be lightweight + supports more languages without trading-off accuracy.
+Perks are can be lightweight + supports more languages without trading-off accuracy, especially if you are looking to do weak labelling.
 * Standing on the shoulder of gaints - OpenAI , Sentence-Transformers, HuggingFace,